Varying§

 Varying.managed(…resources: …(() → Base), computation: (…Base → Varying[T])): Varying[T]

-Takes any number of resource-instantiating functions resources
+Takes any number of resource-instantiating functions resources, and a function

-which receives those instantiated resources and formulates a Varying
+computation which receives those instantiated resources and formulates a Varying

 out of them.